 How Often and How Much Should You Tip?

 Once you’ve decided that you wish to tip your cleaner, you may still wonder how often you should tip and what amount is appropriate.
 For this question, you should consider things such as what kind of services you have requested, whether you have the same house cleaner or a different cleaner each time, and how your rates are determined.

 The first thing to take into consideration when deciding how frequently you should tip your cleaner is the type of services that you have requested.
-If you have booked only a one-time service, such as a deep clean, and you do not intend to hire a cleaner often, then you might offer a one-time tip or choose not to tip at all.
+If you have booked only a one-time service, such as a deep clean, or a move out clean and you do not intend to hire a cleaner often, then you might offer a one-time tip or choose not to tip at all.
 If you decide to book multiple sessions, you might have more choice in how frequently you tip your cleaners.

 The Same Cleaner vs Different Cleaners

-If you have booked recurring services, the next thing to consider is whether the same cleaner always visits your home or if the company sends different cleaners for each service.
+If you have booked a recurring cleaning service, the next thing to consider is whether the same cleaner always visits your home or if the company sends different cleaners for each service.
 If a different cleaner appears every week, you will need to leave a tip each time you feel it is appropriate because you do not know if you will see that cleaner again.
 However, if the same cleaner returns each time, it is not expected that you tip them every single week they clean your home.
 Instead, you may want to tip a larger amount once a month or every few months instead of tipping a small amount for each service.